spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 This options defines wether mandatory fields defined in the metadata should be checked or not.
 Only the option `mandatoryFields` will be checked.

+### `skipColumnsCheck`

+**default:** `false`

+This option determines whether or not the columns in the Spreadsheet File should be verified.
+For instance, if there is a column named `Test column` in the Spreadsheet File, and this particular column name is absent from the metadata, an error will occur by default.
+However, if there are columns that are not being uploaded to the backend, you can configure this option to `true` in order to bypass the verification process.

 ### `showBackendErrorMessages`